archphile/thepenguin/content/post/2019-05-17-monitor-calibration-with-displaycal.md

 In this article I will give you some details on the procedure I follow in order to calibrate my [Dell U2515H](https://www.dell.com/enterprise/p/dell-u2515h-monitor/pd) monitor for optimal photo editing results.

-Please note that I am very far from being an expert in this field and that the following information is what I have understood after a whole year of trials and errors.
+Please note that I am very far from being an expert in this field and that the following information is based on what I have understood after a whole year of trials and errors.

 ## My hardware and software configuration

 My setup is very complicated comparing to the average photographer's one.
 My main OS is [Archlinux](https://archlinux.org).
 For my photographing editing needs I use *Windows 10* on a [KVM virtual machine with GPU Passthrough](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF).
 This means that although Windows 10 OS runs on a virtual machine, I am able to use a real isolated GPU with that.

-So, every time I need to calibrate, I do the procedure twice: one time for **Archlinux/Intel onboard HD 530** and one time for **Windows 10/Nvidia 1050TI**.
+So, every time I need to calibrate, I do the procedure twice: one time for **Archlinux/Intel onboard HD 530** and one time for **Windows 10 VM/Nvidia 1050TI**.

 ## Hardware and software I use for calibration